-Ollaytaytambo, unlike Aguas Calientes, is a living village that has been constantly inhabited since Incan times.
+Ollantaytambo, unlike Aguas Calientes, is a living village that has been constantly inhabited since Incan times.
 Today, it’s home to about 10,000 people.
-In the shadow of Machu Picchu’s rise, Ollaytaytambo is a thriving community that has benefited from tourism while mostly avoiding the effects of overtourism.
+In the shadow of Machu Picchu’s rise, Ollantaytambo is a thriving community that has benefited from tourism while mostly avoiding the effects of overtourism.

-Most travelers blaze right past the Ollaytaytambo train station on the way to Aguas Calientes on the ascent to Machu Picchu.
+Most travelers blaze right past the Ollantaytambo train station on the way to Aguas Calientes on the ascent to Machu Picchu.
 I think this destination is a great addition to a Peru trip.
-In fact, I got more from my time in Ollaytaytambo than Machu Picchu itself!
+In fact, I got more from my time in Ollantaytambo than Machu Picchu itself!

 7 Reasons Not to Stay in Aguas Calientes Before Visiting Machu Picchu

 Before my trip, I repeatedly googled whether I should stay in Aguas Calientes or in Ollantaytambo before my Machu Picchu visit.
 At the time, the Internet wasn’t much help, and it was only through one Reddit user’s glowing report of Ollantaytambo that I chose to give this village chance.

 I’m thankful I took that reddit advice.
 To help others make an informed decision between Aguas Calientes or in Ollaytaytambo, I’ve written this article including these 7 reasons to stay in Ollaytaytambo and not in Aguas Calientes.
 (I also visited Aguas Calientes, but did not stay overnight there).

 Ollantaytambo is slightly less expensive than Aguas Calientes, with hotels and restaurants there generally a bit more expensive than Cusco and slightly less than Aguas Calientes